MattMattV/my-stars/README.md

 ## C

+- [obs-studio](https://github.com/jp9000/obs-studio) - OBS - Free and open source software for live streaming and screen recording
-- [kbord](https://github.com/dekuNukem/kbord) - A programmable mechanical keypad with RGB backlight.
+- [kbord](https://github.com/dekuNukem/kbord) - A programmable mechanical keypad with OLED display and RGB backlight.
 - [kscope](https://github.com/ortegaalfredo/kscope) -
 - [goaccess](https://github.com/allinurl/goaccess) - GoAccess is a real-time web log analyzer and interactive viewer that runs in a terminal in *nix systems or through your browser.
 - [rufus](https://github.com/pbatard/rufus) - The Reliable USB Formatting Utility